Students in a classroom raise their hands

-Are you a primary school teacher teaching content subject through English?
+Are you a primary or secondary school teacher teaching content subject through English?
 Are you thinking about trying it?
-Then (re)watch our series of eight webinars on Creating Dynamic CLIL Classes for Primary Learners.
-These sessions cover pedagogical strategies and ideas for teaching and assessing primary learners through English.
+Then sign up to our series of webinars on Creating Dynamic CLIL Classes.
+These sessions cover pedagogical strategies and ideas for teaching and assessing learners through English.

 In this webinar, Griselda Beacon explores the world of CLIL in primary classrooms and identifies key aspects of its methodology that combine the inclusion of school subject topics, the development of students’ thinking skills and the learning of English.